chrisburnell/chrisburnell.com/_drafts/jekyll-includes.md

 0. Use *JavaScript* to parse childless headings in my content and generate the necessary heading anchors
 0. Use *Jekyll* to generate the necessary heading anchors with a slight modification to the way I write headings inside content, deviating from the standard *Markdown* syntax

 I opted for the *3<sup>rd</sup>* option in an effort to provide the same functionality for as many users as I can.
-Further, as the demographic of people visiting my website are more likely to block *JavaScript*, this concern is a real one of mine, unlike, for example, anyone visiting my website on *Internet Explorer 7* (I don’t care how unusable it is <sup>*sorrynotsorry*</sup>).
+Further, as the demographic of people visiting my website are more likely to be informed about the possible dangers of blindly running *JavScript* and block *JavaScript*, this concern is a real one of mine.

 I did so by leveraging *Jekyll’s* *[includes](https://jekyllrb.com/docs/templates/#includes "Jekyll Templating Includes"){:rel="external"}* to provide the functionality and take the pain away of crafting and maintaining the markup.
+In fact, I make liberal use of *includes* throughout the templating of my site; anything that is used at least twice is likely to be assigned to an *include*.
 Maybe it’s overkill, but I like to strive for a *Single Source of Truth* methodology in my codebase *wherever possible*.

 So how do I actually get *Jekyll* to build a *heading* and an *associated anchor* in my content?

 As I mentioned above, it involves a slight change to the way that I write headings in my *Markdown* content.
 Instead of writing headings in the traditional Markdown method (with preceding `#`s or <q>underlined</q> by `-`s or `=`s), I have created a *Jekyll* *include* which spits out a heading with its specifics defined in the *include’s* attributes.

-{% highlight markdown %}{% raw %}
+{% highlight markdown %}
 Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 . . .
 {% include content/heading.html title='Brass Tacks' %}
 . . .
 Cras ac elit enim, et tempus nulla.
-{% endraw %}{% endhighlight %}
+{% endhighlight %}

 Any *Liquid* code in *Markdown* files is parsed, so let’s follow this *include* to its source and see what it does.